 Students will be on duty on a rota system.
 They are expected to volunteer once a month from October to July.

-The School Exclusion Project
+The School Exclusion Service

 Vocalise